Aidan-Verdugo/OpenMusicCurriculum/3-4/General.md

 ### Create

-Create type lessons focus on making new musical ideas while exploring a musical concept.
-A create type lesson might entail learning about 8th notes (ti-ti in kodaly rythm sylables) using a know rythem.
-Then making up a new rythem (individualy or as a class) using 8th notes.
-Create lessons tend to be shorter lessons and are perfect to put at the begining of a class period.
+Create-type lessons focus on making new musical ideas while exploring a musical concept.
+A create-type lesson might entail learning about 8th notes (ti-ti in kodaly rhythm syllables) using a known rhythm.
+Then making up a new rhythm (individually or as a class) using 8th notes.
+Create lessons tend to be shorter lessons and are perfect to put at the beginning of a class period.

 ### Perform